-We all know those stereotypes about the French: they tend to smell, women don't shave their underarms, they are rude, they hate Americans, they all go topless at the beach.
+We all know those stereotypes about the French: they don't use deodorant, women don't shave their underarms, they are rude, they hate Americans, and they all go topless at the beach.

-And remember the story of General Lafeyette, the 18th-century French soldier and aristocrat from the Auvergne who went to fight with the Americans in the War of Independence against the British?
-The French were so enamoured of this piece of their history that they built a full-scale replica of Lafayette's frigate then sailed it to the U.S. and back in...
-2015.
-You can relish the French/American connection by visiting the frigate L'Hermione in Rochefort on the French Atlantic Coast.
-But check first; the frigate tends to sail around the coast of France during the summer months.
+And remember the story of General Lafayette, the 18th-century French soldier, and aristocrat from the Auvergne who went to fight with the Americans in the War of Independence against the British.
+The French were so enamored of this piece of their history that they built a full-scale replica of Lafayette's frigate then sailed it to the U.S. and back in 2015.

 And finally how about those young Americans who rushed to join the Foreign Legion in France in 1914 before the U.S. officially joined World War I three years later?
 They all made a huge difference to the French attitude towards the Americans. as did the D-Day Normandy landings.